 Firstly, I come up with a list of approximately 400 themes every year.
 I read a lot and watch a lot of TV (with my lovely wife, Sophie) and themes just seem to pop in my head.
 400 themes are not enough for a year as we publish many more than that so where do the rest come from?
-We pay attention to what’s going on around the world such as sports, celebrities, movies, new trends, famous people who have passed on and we listen to our fans for suggestions.
+We pay attention to what’s going on around the world such as sports, celebrities, movies, new trends, and famous people who have passed on and we listen to our fans for suggestions.
 We also subscribe to magazines like National Geographic, Wildlife and Discovery so we can make puzzles about far-off lands.

 Researching the themes is a team effort.
-Linda Boragina, our Editor, handles the distribution of the themes and we have group of 4 people who prepare word lists for us.
+Linda Boragina, our Editor, handles the distribution of the themes and we have a group of 4 people who prepare word lists for us.

 While all of the above may sound scientific, the actual making of the puzzle itself, the interweaving of the words into a puzzle, is more of an art.
 The puzzles require a certain level of difficulty, or else the challenge to the reader is gone; yet if the words are too buried, the puzzle becomes more work than entertainment.
-This balance cannot be defined, but regular WONDERWORD solvers know exactly what we mean.
+This balance cannot be defined, but regular Wonderword solvers know exactly what we mean.